BentleyJOakes/BentleyJOakes.github.io/_pages/join.md

   </div>
 </div>

-Undergraduate internships are possible on any of the topics above, preferably as an [NSERC USRA](https://nserc-crsng.canada.ca/en/funding-opportunity/undergraduate-student-research-awards) (for eligible students) or a credited term project.
+Undergraduate internships are possible on any of the topics above, as a credited term project or funded by a [bourse](/lab/#scholarships-and-bourses): an NSERC USRA or UPIR for eligible students, or a Mitacs Globalink internship for students enrolled abroad.

 If you have another research idea which aligns with my interests, I would love to hear it!